How do Christian beliefs about Scripture, Creation, Jesus, and the Church correspond with recent White House climate and environmental policies?

 Most recently, Trump rolled back Obama-era legislation that favored cleaner forms of energy.
 Trump and his staff have suggested this is a wise move because it frees up industries to create more jobs.
 Of course, job creation is important.
-What they fail to acknowledge is that new pipelines do not create long-term jobs but pose very real threats to local ecosystems and communities, especially when mountaintops are blown up for coal or when vast tracks of land are mined for tar sand oil (like Keystone XL will transport).
+What they fail to acknowledge is that new pipelines do not create long-term jobs but energy-related “job creation” poses a very real threat to local ecosystems and communities, especially when mountaintops are blown up for coal or when vast tracks of land are mined for tar sand oil (like Keystone XL will transport).
 When the administration champions its “anti-regulation” approach to environmental matters, we must remember that what they are actually championing is an “anti-responsibility” agenda.
-Responsibility, in this case, is taking care to steward our environment for the sake of our neighbors (present and future).
+Responsibility, in this case, is taking care to steward our environment for the sake of our neighbors and our grandchildren.

 “The earth lies polluted under its inhabitants; for they have transgressed laws, violated the statutes, broken the everlasting covenant” (Isaiah 24:5).